 Even if you’ve already been pre-approved for a credit limit increase, your credit score may still be affected if you agree to take it.
 Some lenders will do one final check to your credit score when you request that increased credit limit, but not everyone.
 If they do a check, your credit score will go down 10 points.
 This isn’t a big deal in the grand scheme of things as it’ll go back up after you make your payments on time after a few months.

 On the flip side of things, getting a credit limit increase can actually improve your credit score since your credit utilization ratio would decrease.
-Let’s say you have a total credit limit of $3,000 and you normally carry a balance of $2,000 (which you pay off every month), that means your credit utilization ratio is 66%.
+Let’s say you have a total credit limit of $3,000 and you normally carry a balance of $2,000 (which you pay off every month), which means your credit utilization ratio is 66%.
 Now let’s say you’re approved and accept a credit limit increase of $2,000 so the total credit available to you is now $5,000.
 Your credit utilization ratio would now only be 40% which looks better since you’re not using as much credit available to you.
 In case you’re curious, you can check your credit score for free at any time with Borrowell.

 It’s not a bad thing to say yes